Michigan Estate Planning Drafting Software

 Practice Snapshot for Michigan Attorneys

-Local practitioners routinely navigate: No state estate or inheritance tax, Lady Bird deeds recognized, Transfer on Death Deed available, and Supervised and unsupervised administration options.
+Local practitioners routinely navigate: No state estate or inheritance tax, Lady Bird deeds recognized, No real-property transfer on death deed statute; enhanced life estate deeds are the common probate-avoidance deed, and Supervised and unsupervised administration options.

 Common Michigan filings and forms include: Michigan Enhanced Life Estate Deed (Lady Bird Deed), Michigan Deeds, Michigan Durable Power of Attorney, and Michigan Patient Advocate Designation.
-Key Michigan statutory touchpoints include: Michigan Trust Code, Lady Bird deed recognition, and Transfer on Death Deed Act.
+Key Michigan statutory touchpoints include: Michigan Trust Code, Lady Bird deed recognition, and Nonprobate transfer and beneficiary designation provisions.

 Key Considerations for Michigan Attorneys